xax007/MSBuildAPICaller/README.md

 # How to build and execute

-## Step 0: git clone this repo on your Kali Linux
+## Step 0: git clone this repo on your Kali Linux machine

 ```
 git clone https://github.com/xax007/MSBuildAPICaller